Alliance High School (Ohio)

 Alliance High School is a public high school in Alliance, Ohio, United States.
 It is the only high school in the Alliance City School District.
-Athletic teams compete as the Alliance Aviators in the Ohio High School Athletic Association as a member of the Eastern Buckeye Conference.
+Its athletic teams compete as the Alliance Aviators in the Ohio High School Athletic Association as a member of the Eastern Buckeye Conference.

 Athletics

 The A-7 Corsair II at Alliance High School.

-Sports teams are known as the Aviators for the airplane production plants in the area during the 1920s.
+The school's sports teams are known as the Aviators, a name reflecting the area’s aircraft production plants during the 1920s.
 The school has its own A-7 Corsair II outside the building.